Dragonn/docker-claude-code/README.md

 ./bin/build
 ```

-This builds a Docker image with Claude Code version 2.0.25 and tags it as both `claude-code:2.0.25` and `claude-code:latest`.
+This automatically fetches the latest version of Claude Code from npm and builds a Docker image tagged as both `claude-code:<version>` and `claude-code:latest`.

 ### 2. Run Claude Code